 Residential rates are designed to cover the actual cost of service.
 Each residential unit is charged the basic flat rate, $1,233 as of July 1, 2023.
 This applies to single-family homes, apartments, condominiums and other multi-family dwellings, and mobile home and trailer parks.

 Non-residential rates are structured individually for each type of non-residential use.
 To determine an estimated cost to collect and treat wastewater from a non-residential customer, the District calculates the cost based on water usage and a strength factor, which is an average cost to treat wastewater from a particular type of non-residential customer.
 Thus, a low water user would pay less than a high water user in the same category of non-residential customers with the same strength factor.
 And, for two non-residential customers with the same water use, the one with the higher strength factor would pay more.

 For calculating the non-residential rate, the District obtains an average of winter and summer water usage for each non-residential customer from the Marin Municipal Water District.
 Excluded is water used solely for irrigation and recycled water that does not enter the District’s sewer system, i.e. water not used for toilet flushing, laundry, commercial car washes, etc.

 The average water usage is converted into sanitary units.
-Each 16 hundred cubic feet (11,968 gallons) of water is equal to one sanitary unit.
+Each eight (8) hundred cubic feet (CCF) is equal to 5,984 gallons and is equal to one sanitary unit.

-For information on the specific rates for individual non-residential customers, contact the District office at (415) 472-1734.
+For information on the specific rates for individual non-residential customers, contact Dale McDonald at the District office at (415) 526-1519.